-Such a significant risk to the health of the New Zealand population must be of concern to doctors, he says.
+Such a significant risk to the health of the New Zealand population must be of concern to doctors, he said.
 “Our commitment to the health of our patients means we must individually and collectively do as much as we can to influence this epidemic.

 “Central to these measures will be countering the obesogenic environment and improving health literacy.
 We believe that government is in the best position to implement an integrated response to the obesity epidemic via a combination of legislative, regulatory and policy levers."